ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Horniness
-Originally marketed as the "lady boner setting" customers have had mixed reactions.
+Originally marketed as the "lady boner setting," customers have had mixed reactions.

 Hope (color red)

 Light apprehension
-Causing too many distractions at the DMV. too many distractions in offices.
+Causing too many distractions at the DMV. too many distractions in offices. too many office distractions.

 The sense of dread looming over the oncoming work week Keeping spouses and siblings awake.